nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/overview.md

 In order to have these systems work in tandem as new marketing initiatives are developed, it's important to understand how the different record types in Workfront map to record types in Marketo Engage.

-### Mapping Workfront Projects to Marketo Engage Programs {#mapping-workfront-projects-to-marketo-engage-programs}
+### Mapping Workfront projects to Marketo Engage Programs {#mapping-workfront-projects-to-marketo-engage-programs}

 Using Workfront Fusion as an integration layer, you can map your Projects in Workfront to a Program in Marketo Engage.
 For example, in the case above, Zeplin wants to raise awareness of the new Zeplin model.
 With this they create a new Program in Workfront that houses multiple marketing tactics that are represented as Projects.
 One tactic is an awareness email that needs to go out to existing customers of the Z10 model letting them know about the new Z11 model.
 In Workfront there would be a Project created to represent this email tactic with a set of tasks associated with it for creating the audience, getting creative for the email images, and assembling the email in Marketo Engage.
 The Project in Workfront can map to an Email Program in Marketo Engage so that information can be synced between systems.